-Historic Roswell Kiwanis will conduct its 17th annual Kids' Bicycle Safety Rodeo on Sunday, April 29, 2018 while the Streets Alive Bicycle Festival will be taking place nearby.
+Historic Roswell Kiwanis conducted its 17th annual Kids' Bicycle Safety Rodeo on Sunday, April 29, 2018 while the Streets Alive Bicycle Festival was taking place nearby.
 The Kids' Bicycle Safety Rodeo is co-sponsored by the Key Clubs of Centennial High School, Milton High School and Roswell High School, and by the Builders Clubs of Crabapple Middle and Elkins Pointe Middle Schools.
 The Historic Roswell Kiwanis Kids' Bicycle Safety Rodeo is supported and assisted by Bike Roswell!, our city's premiere bicycle advocacy group.

-The rodeo will be at East Alley, behind the restaurants of Canton Street, a new location closer to the Streets Alive action.
+The rodeo took place at East Alley, behind the restaurants of Canton Street, a new location closer to the Streets Alive action.

 Historic Roswell Kiwanis believes that bicycle safety is one of the most important skills that can be taught in order to keep children who ride safe on the roads.